Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

   - 1.19.2
   - 1.19.1

-The latest Compat version of MC-Discord-Chat (2.2.5-compat) supports the following Minecraft server versions:
+The latest Compat version of Discord-MC-Chat (2.2.5-compat) supports the following Minecraft server versions:

 - Minecraft 1.19.x
   - 1.19